Close

 For the best viewing experience, you can use the full-screen button in the top-right corner of the preview area.

-Monitoring performance
+performance Monitoring

 The last phase in this design project is monitoring the performance of implemented design solutions.
 As stated above, each solution category has different KPIs.